 Because rooibos tea is naturally caffeine-free, it's an excellent alternative to black or green tea (6).

-Another bonus is that it has low tannin levels compared to regular black or green tea.
+Rooibos also has lower tannin levels than regular black or green tea.

-Tannins are a natural compound found in green and black tea.
-They often get a bad reputation because they interfere with the absorption of certain nutrients, like iron.
+Tannins, natural compounds present in green and black tea, interfere with the absorption of certain nutrients, such as iron.

-Consuming high amounts of oxalic acid can increase your risk of kidney stones.
-This means the tea is a good option for anyone with kidney problems.
+Consuming high amounts of oxalic acid can increase your risk of kidney stones, making rooibos a good option for anyone with kidney problems.

-Bottom Line: Compared to regular black tea or green tea, rooibos is caffeine-free and lower in tannins and oxalic acid.
+Summary Compared to regular black tea or green tea, rooibos is lower in tannins and free from caffeine and oxalic acid.

-There is some evidence that drinking rooibos tea can increase antioxidant levels in the body.
+There is some evidence that rooibos tea can increase antioxidant levels in your body.

-However, any increase documented has been small and doesn't last for too long.
+However, any increase documented has been small and doesn't last long.

-One study of 15 people found that antioxidant levels in the blood increased by 2.9% when participants drank the red variety of rooibos and 6.6% when they drank the green variety.
+In one 15-person study, blood levels of antioxidants increased by 2.9% when participants drank red rooibos and 6.6% when they drank the green variety.

-This increase lasted for five hours after the participants drank 17 oz (500 ml) of tea made with 750 mg of rooibos tea leaves (10).
+This uptick lasted for five hours after the participants drank 17 ounces (500 ml) of tea made with 750 mg of rooibos leaves (10).

-However, another study of 12 healthy men found that drinking rooibos tea had no effect on blood antioxidant levels compared to regular tea (11).
+Another study in 12 healthy men determined that rooibos tea had no significant effects on blood antioxidant levels compared to a placebo (11).

-Bottom Line: Rooibos tea is full of health-promoting antioxidants.
-However, these antioxidants may be unstable or inefficiently absorbed into the body.
+Summary Rooibos tea is full of health-promoting antioxidants.
+However, these antioxidants may be unstable or inefficiently absorbed by your body.

 This may happen in different ways (14).

-ACE indirectly increases blood pressure by causing blood vessels to contract.
+ACE indirectly increases blood pressure by causing your blood vessels to contract.

-A study involving 17 people found that drinking rooibos tea resulted in the inhibition of ACE activity 30–60 minutes after participants drank the tea (15).
+In a study in 17 people, drinking rooibos tea inhibited ACE activity 30–60 minutes after ingestion (15).